metonym/vite-plugin-gh-pages/README.md

 **Steps**

-1. Infer the publish directory using `config.build.outDir` from the `configResolved` Vite hook
+1. Infer the publish directory from the `build.outDir` value
+2. Infer the GitHub Pages destination URL from the `package.json#name` if `base` is not set
-2. Create a `<outDir>/.nojekyll` file to opt-out of Jekyll mode
+3. Create a `<outDir>/.nojekyll` file to opt-out of Jekyll mode
-3. Use `gh-pages` to publish the `outDir` to GitHub Pages
+4. Use `gh-pages` to publish the `outDir` to GitHub Pages

 ## Installation